 About Janet Church

 Sjogren’s Foundation President and CEO, previous Board of Directors Chair, Entrepreneur, Certified Leadership Coach, and Sjogren’s Patient!

 Before My Sjogren’s Diagnosis

-I am now a co-founder in a software company called Brandle, Inc. I was able to control my disease by working from home and decreasing some responsibilities.
-I was so amazed at how Yoga and Coaching have positively impacted my life, that I became a Certified Professional Coach and a Certified Yoga Instructor.
+I then co-founded a software company called Brandle, Inc. I was able to control my disease by working from home and decreasing some responsibilities.
+I was so amazed at how Yoga and Coaching positively impacted my life, and became a Certified Professional Leadership Coach and a Certified Yoga Instructor.
 I discuss both of these tools in the Wellness section.
 I still use these tools as I lead the Sjogren’s Foundation to help find better ways where patients can live a quality life while having this disease.

 A Sjogren’s Patient